2019 El Paso Walmart shooting

 Mass shooting in Texas, U.S.

 On August 3, 2019, a mass shooting occurred at a Walmart store in El Paso, Texas, United States.
-The gunman, 21-year-old Patrick Wood Crusius, shot 45 people, killing 23 (Note: Twenty of the victims died on the day of the shooting, two others died in the following days, and the 23rd victim initially survived the shooting but later died of his wounds on April 26, 2020.) and injuring 22 others.
+The gunman, 21-year-old Patrick Crusius, shot 45 people, killing 23 (Note: Twenty of the victims died on the day of the shooting, two others died in the following days, and the 23rd victim initially survived the shooting but later died of his wounds on April 26, 2020.) and injuring 22 others.
 The Federal Bureau of Investigation investigated the shooting as an act of domestic terrorism and a hate crime.
 The shooting has been described as the deadliest attack on Latinos in modern American history.

 Crusius surrendered and was arrested and charged with capital murder in connection with the shooting.
 He posted a manifesto with white nationalist and anti-immigrant themes on the imageboard 8chan shortly before the attack.
 The manifesto cites the Christchurch mosque shootings in New Zealand earlier that year and the far-right conspiracy theory known as the Great Replacement as inspiration for the attack.
 In 2023, Crusius pleaded guilty to 90 federal murder and hate crime charges, and he was sentenced to 90 consecutive life sentences.

 Crusius pleaded guilty to the state charges on April 21, 2025, and was sentenced to life in prison without parole.